JackSzwergold/Writing/Eating Spaghetti for Dinner with Health Nuts.md

-# Eating Spaghetti for Dinner with Health Nuts
-## The Young Boyfriend of the Old Hollywood Actress
+## Eating Spaghetti for Dinner with Health Nuts: The Young Boyfriend of the Old Hollywood Actress

 By Jack Szwergold, May 29, 2015